dosanpao/Totoro-Game/README.md

 Made with 💚 for a special someone 💖

-**TL;DR:** A cozy light-collecting adventure with escalating tension, culminating in a sweet Valentine's message.
-Play as a customizable glowing orb, navigate 6 levels (3 peaceful, 3 with chase mechanic), and experience a heartwarming reveal.
+**TL;DR:** A cozy light-collecting adventure with escalating tension and emotional connection, culminating in a sweet Valentine's message.
+Play as a customizable glowing orb, navigate 8 levels (3 peaceful, 3 with chase mechanic, 2 narrative-focused about love and connection), and experience a heartwarming reveal.
 Pure vanilla JavaScript, no dependencies, runs in any modern browser.

-**Quick Start:** Open `index.html` → Choose color → Collect orbs → Avoid darkness → Receive Valentine! 💖
+**Quick Start:** Open `index.html` → Choose color → Collect orbs → Avoid darkness → Meet your light → Stand together → Receive Valentine! 💖